Optimal Cox Regression Subsampling Procedure with Rare Events: Methodology

-When this term is further multiplied by a factor of $q^{1/2}n^{-1/2}{\left\{-\tilde{\matrx{\mathcal{I}}}(\vectr{\beta}^o)\right\}^{-1/2}}$, as in Eq.(\ref{Theorem2:beta_tilde - beta0:decomp}), then due to Slutsky's theorem, the first addend vanishes to 0.
 Our goal now is to show that the second addend is asymptotically normal.
-It should be emphasized that since all observed failure times are included with a weight valued 1, the weights are not predictable, and standard martingale theory does not apply here, so instead we pursue a different direction.
+It should be emphasized that since the observations are sampled based on their status at the end of follow-up time, the weights are not predictable, and standard martingale theory does not apply here, so instead we pursue a different direction.
 First, one can write

 and